a0s21en5/C-Sharp-Bootcamp/ASP.NET MVC 5.md

 > ASP.NET MVC 5 is a web framework based on Model-View-Controller (MVC) architecture.

 > Developers can build dynamic web applications using ASP.NET MVC framework that enables a clean separation of concerns, fast development, and TDD friendly.

+# MVC
+MVC stands for Model, View, and Controller.
+MVC separates an application into three components - Model, View, and Controller.